 Murphy is seen here in his initial contact with Newton.
 He was actually in a typical strike zone if Newton was still a standing runner and is also using his arms to complete the tackle.
 There was no forcible blow in this case because force of the attack was concentrated in wrapping Newton up.
 The sound of the hit was incidental contact, which seems to be Murphy’s facemask hitting Newton’s helmet; an ESPN parabolic microphone was on the sideline just feet away from the contact, making it sound worse than it was.
 In this case, if Murphy used his arms to deliver a forearm blow to Newton’s helmet, or if Murphy lowered the boom by dipping his head, he falls into the category of delivering a forcible blow.

 Line judge Kevin Codey was the primary covering official and sorted out the events above in real time without benefit of slow-motion replay.
 He obviously heard the sound of contact, but he did not have a knee-jerk reaction to flag that.
 He calculated all of the above, was mindful of the point of emphasis for this very situation, and held his flag … until Newton was guilty of taunting.
-Coleman, who has responsibility is covering the for the quarterback, backed up this assessment in an interview with a pool reporter after the game, saying, “What we ruled was that he slid late but there was no forcible contact with the head — that he just went over the top.”
+Coleman, who has responsibility is covering the quarterback, backed up this assessment in an interview with a pool reporter after the game, saying, “What we ruled was that he slid late but there was no forcible contact with the head — that he just went over the top.”
 Field judge Terry Brown, seen in the background of the shot above was also covering the play.
 Coleman continued, “Obviously any of the three of us could have thrown our flag.”

 The taunting foul is another piece of the puzzle that seems out of place.
 How is tossing the ball at the opponent a 15-yard foul?
 After the play, Newton mixed things up with defensive lineman Chris Baker, who took exception to showing up his teammate, and Newton appeared gleeful in what he thought was a defensive penalty.
 These little things combine to create retaliation in short order, and so bright lines were drawn in the rulebook to encompass a large swath of the unsportsmanlike real estate.
 By imposing harsh penalties on these seemingly small infractions lessens any flareups that make the game impossible for officials to manage.